Skip to content

 • Find a social media community where people advertise their services.

 • After posting a job, allow for a few days before you make a shortlist to allow people time to apply.
+Don’t expect a response on weekends.

-• Inevitably, there are a lot of rogues out there. it should be easy to sift out the terrible ones.
+• Inevitably, there are a lot of rogues out there.
+It should be easy to sift out the terrible ones.
 They tend to be too cheap, the response contains too many errors (allow for a small margin of error), and the response looks like a copy and paste with no tailoring to your brief.

 • Check reviews and testimonials.